-China was somehow a moment for me; as it was there that I had my first ever overseas assignment where I was among the Kenyan delegation that launched the Kenya Tourism Board Marketing Campaign – Magical Kenya which was inaugurated by the then President Mwai Kibaki and then Minister of Foreign Affairs Raphael Tuju amongst others in Beijing.
+China was somehow a moment for me; as it was there that I had my first ever overseas assignment where I was among the Kenyan delegation that launched the Kenya Tourism Board Marketing Campaign – Magical Kenya which was inaugurated by the then President Mwai Kibaki & First Lady Lucy, then Minister of Foreign Affairs Raphael Tuju amongst others in Beijing.
 Those are some of the small perks being a Tourism Ambassador can get you.
-Oh yeah..am dropping BIG names here!
+Oh yeah..am dropping BIG names & titles here!
 So heres to literally the BC of Mainland China – presenting Beijing & Chengdu.

 China is home to the famous Chinese philosopher and teacher Confucius; whose many quotes resonates with most today.
 His teachings were based on ideas regarding wisdom and emotional intelligence otherwise called the school of life.
 Ever heard “Confucius says – if at first you don’t succeed do it like your wife told you”.
 Men please take notes!
 But that’s a story for another day.

 Thing I noted most about Mainland China is that you have to be really aware of the place your travelling to as there are many cities and provinces which are so similar even in wording you may just end up in the wrong town.
 And to make matters worse, most local people there speak Mandarin and are not familiar with English or other foreign languages.
 They however have portable devices they use to translate English to mandarin and vice versa in order to communicate and that requires a lot of patience.
 A place like Chengdu which is home to the Panda can be quite a challenge communication wise.
 This is one of those places where getting a local tour guide would be necessary.
 Getting around though is easy as metros, buses and cars are readily available and besides you can just bike around as you tour the city.